Convert 85 Cm Into Inches

 • Q: Is the conversion factor 2.54 cm/in exact or an approximation?

-A: The conversion factor is defined as exactly 2.54 cm/in.
-This means that the conversion is precise, not an approximation, within the limits of measurement precision.
+A: The conversion factor is defined as exactly 2.Because of that, 54 cm/in.
+What this tells us is the conversion is precise, not an approximation, within the limits of measurement precision.

 • Q: Why are both metric and imperial systems still used?